Niketkumardheeryan/ML-CaPsule/Chat with PDFs/README.md

-# CogniChat: Chat with your PDFs
+# CogniChat: Chat with multiple PDFs
 ## Streamlit PDF Chatbot
 A Langchain app developed to chat with Multiple PDFs